Division of labour: Globalisation and global division of labour

 The issue reaches its broadest scope in the controversies about globalisation, which is often interpreted as a euphemism for the expansion of international trade based on comparative advantage.
-This would mean that countries specialise in the work they can do at the lowest relative cost measured in terms of the opportunity cost of not using resources for other work, compared to the opportunity costs experienced by countries.
-Critics, however, allege that international specialisation cannot be explained sufficiently in terms of "the work nations do best", rather that this specialisation is guided more by commercial criteria, which favour some countries over others.
+This would mean that countries specialise in the work they can do at the lowest relative cost, measured by the opportunity cost of not using resources for other work, relative to the opportunity costs faced by other countries.
+Critics, however, allege that international specialisation cannot be explained sufficiently in terms of "the work nations do best"; rather, this specialisation is guided more by commercial criteria, which favour some countries over others.

 The OECD advised in June 2005 that:

 Efficient policies to encourage employment and combat unemployment are essential if countries are to reap the full benefits of globalisation and avoid a backlash against open trade...
 Job losses in some sectors, along with new job opportunities in other sectors, are an inevitable accompaniment of the process of globalisation...
 The challenge is to ensure that the adjustment process involved in matching available workers with new job openings works as smoothly as possible.

-Few studies have taken place regarding the global division of labour.
+Few studies have examined the global division of labour.
 Information can be drawn from ILO and national statistical offices.
 In one study, Deon Filmer estimated that 2.474 billion people participated in the global non-domestic labour force in the mid-1990s.
 Of these: